 Many commentators have attributed the underperformance of nine out of 10 active UK equity funds in 2016 to their managers misjudging political events but there is another explanation – their tilt to growth stocks

-The demise of active investing was once more trumpeted this month after stockmarket index provider S&P Dow Jones Indices published analysis showing – as the headline of one Financial Times article bluntly put it – 87% of active UK equity funds underperformed in 2016.
+The demise of active investing has been trumpeted again after stockmarket index provider S&P Dow Jones Indices published analysis showing – as the headline of one Financial Times article bluntly put it – 87% of active UK equity funds underperformed in 2016.
 As the piece went on to note, this was a fourfold increase on the previous year, when less than a quarter (22%) of active UK equity funds underperformed.

 So what happened?
 In the opinion of both the Financial Times and S&P, the most obvious explanation was that “many investment managers were wrongfooted by unexpected political developments last year”.
 As a spokesman for the latter told the paper: “The Brexit vote and Donald Trump’s election victory may have caught many managers off-guard.”